Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Cloud Formation in a Bottle.md

 When dropping match into bottle, avoid having hand directly above match.
 Ensure match is no longer lit when dropped into bottle.
 (There should be visible smoke) Have a cup (or similar, not flammable) of water to hand to take matches which might be lit and not used.
-Run burns under tepid water for at least 10 minutes.
-Contact a first aider.
+In case of burning, run burns under tepid water for at least 10 minutes, and contact a first aider.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6